PrivateAIM/documentation/src/showcases/cord/cord_python.md

   }
 }
 ````
-The by the station loaded and provided `query_results.json` file will be processed and counts the occurrences of values.
+The by the node loaded and provided `query_results.json` file will be processed and counts the occurrences of values.

 ```` python
 import os